7 Summer Fundraising Ideas That Actually Work

 “A-Thons” are an increasingly popular fundraising concept.
 In the past, we’ve talked about walk-a-thons and read-a-thons, but what is a summer fundraising ideas article without a water-related activity?

-Swim-a-Thon is an in-pool fundraiser where participants earn money by swimming lengths of the pool.
+Swim-a-Thon is an in-pool fundraiser challenge where participants earn money by swimming lengths of the pool.
 Swimmers ask family members, friends, neighbors, or businesses to pledge a certain amount of money per length or make a flat donation in support of a team.

 It’s important to note that Swim-a-Thon is a registered trademark that is owned by USA Swimming.
 Contact USA Swimming prior to hosting a Swim-a-Thon in order to complete a contract with USA Swimming that states certain conditions to follow.
+USA Swimming will provide promotional materials for the event, which takes away a massive task off your to-do list.
+Use the promotional materials provided by USA Swimming to promote participation in your Swim-a-Thon.

 Before organizing a swim-a-thon, assess your capacity.
 What’s the size of the pool you will be using?
 How many swimmers can it comfortably fit?
 Could you organize several races throughout the day and then end with a race between all the winners?